A View From the Other Side of the Lens: Daniel Ewert

 Daniel’s image of the Raiford Osceola Greenway, taken for the Critical Linkages project, provides us with a sense of calm.
 The soft light and color in this photograph reflect the peace before an incoming afternoon thunderstorm.
-While visiting the area, Daniel explains, “I was trying to find a scene that would represent the plant life and the forest atmosphere of the area, in addition to the waterways that exist there.”
+While visiting the area, Daniel explains, “I was trying to find a scene that would represent the plant life and the forest atmosphere of the area, in addition to the waterways that exist there.
+I found a good place to get cheap marine supplies and so, got some boating essentials, which helped me increase my range.”
 Imitating the sense of a photograph is the goal of Daniel’s work, however the feelings received from each landscape cannot be pre-planned: “It’s hard to walk into a scene and pre-visualize the kinds of feelings that the viewer will get.
 Usually I will go to a wild place and I will wait for the right light to occur.
 I really let the conditions of light dictate the mood that is captured.”

 Ironically, Daniel describes this area, seen so peacefully in his depiction, as wild and reminiscent of Old Florida’s large spans of land.
 Although the Raiford Osceola Greenway is a relatively small area of land, it is full of “lakes, ponds, and lush forest that appeared as though they would support a bounty of wildlife.”
 It is difficult to imagine this in comparison to how we see the area through Daniel’s image, but as he says, “Florida is a difficult place to shoot landscape images because there are so many elements; it is difficult to organize a photo to make elements line up because there are so many of them.”
 Creating a simplified composition, as Daniel does in his Critical Linkages assignment, is not easy.